mariaarabelo/mariaarabelo/README.md

 ## About Me

-🎓 I’m a 3rd year student of Informatics and Computing Engineering at the University of Porto.
+🎓 I’m a 3rd year student of Bachelors at Informatics and Computing Engineering, at the University of Porto.
+🌱 I’m currently learning german.
-🎯 I am very interested in cybersecurity and in low-level programming.
+🎯 I am very interested in cybersecurity and in low-level programming!
-📚 I love solving complex problems and exploring new technologies.
+📚 I love solving assembling puzzles, complex problems and exploring new technologies.

 ## Projects

-Here are some of my projects:
+Check out some of my projects:

 | Project Name | Description | Development |
 |--------------|-------------|-------------|